asd-xiv/blocks/README.md

 ### JSON schemas

 Input validation is the first step in the processing pipeline.
 It's meant to validate that incoming data corresponds with what the route expects in order to do it's job properly.
+See [`ajv`](https://github.com/epoberezkin/ajv) and [JSON Schema docs](https://json-schema.org) for more on data validation.

 Schemas can contain only 4 (optional) keys.
 Each key must be a [ajv](https://github.com/epoberezkin/ajv) compatible object.